Hedge fund diversification

 Key elements of the paper

-• Elton and Gruber (1977), Evans and Archer (1968), Tole (1982) and Statman among other delved deeper into the optimal number of assets to hold to generate the best risk and return portfolio.
-No definitive answer shared in academic on the optimal number.
+• Elton and Gruber (1977), Evans and Archer (1968), Tole (1982) and Statman (1987) among others delved deeper into the optimal number of assets to hold to generate the best risk and return portfolio.
+There is no consensus on the optimal number of assets to select.

-• Evans and Archer (1968) depicted that the best results are achieved at 8-10 assets, while raising doubts about portfolios with number of assets above the threshold.
+• Evans and Archer (1968) depicted that the best results are achieved with 8-10 assets, while raising doubts about portfolios with number of assets above the threshold.
 Statman (1987) concluded that at least thirty to forty stocks should be included in a portfolio to achieve the portfolio diversification.

-• Non normality of distribution of returns: Hedge funds exhibit non-normal returns (fat tails and skewness).
+• Non-normality of distribution of returns: hedge funds exhibit non-normal returns (fat tails and skewness).
 Those higher statistical moments are important for investors allocation but are disregarded in a mean-variance framework.

 • Econometric difficulties arising from hedge fund data in an optimizer framework.
 Mean-variance optimisers tend to consider historical return and risk, covariances as an acceptable point to assess future portfolio performance.
 Applied in a construction of a hedge fund portfolio, it becomes even more difficult to derive the expected return, correlation, and standard deviation for each fund since data is scarcer and more difficult to obtain.
 Add to that the instability of the hedge funds returns and the non-linearity of some strategies which complicates the evaluation of a hedge fund portfolio.